Christian Lee Hutson

 Christian Lee Hutson (born November 5, 1990) is an American singer, musician and songwriter.
 He began his career as a member of The Driftwood Singers, before signing to ANTI- as a solo artist in 2019.
-Hutson has since released three full-length albums: Beginners (2020), Quitters (2022) and Paradise Pop.
+He has released three full-length albums: Beginners (2020), Quitters (2022) and Paradise Pop.
 10 (2024).
-These records were co-produced by his friend and fellow musician, Phoebe Bridgers.
+The records were co-produced by his friend and fellow musician, Phoebe Bridgers.

-In addition to his collaborations with Bridgers, Hutson is known for co-writing and performing songs with Samia, Marshall Vore, Whitmer Thomas, Conor Oberst and Ethan Gruska.
+In addition to his collaborations with Bridgers, Hutson is known for co-writing and performing songs with Samia, Marshall Vore, Whitmer Thomas, Conor Oberst, and Ethan Gruska.

 Early life

 Hutson was born in Kansas City, Missouri on November 5, 1990.
-He relocated to Los Angeles, California at the age of five; shortly after his mother remarried.
-According to a 2020 Under The Radar profile, Hutson attended a fundamentalist Christian elementary school.

-Hutson began playing guitar at the age of 12; the first song that he learned to play was Elizabeth Cotten’s ‘Freight Train’.
-His earliest attempts at songwriting were influenced by vintage country records housed within his father’s record collection, including those released by Hank Williams.
+He moved to Los Angeles at the age of five shortly after his mother remarried.
+Hutson grew up in Santa Monica with dreams to become a novelist.
+According to a 2020 Under the Radar profile, he attended a fundamentalist Christian elementary school.
+He began playing guitar at 12.
+The first song he learned to play was Elizabeth Cotten's "Freight Train".
+His earliest attempts at songwriting were influenced by vintage country records in his father's record collection, including some Hank Williams albums.

-As a teenager, Hutson enjoyed the music of John Prine, Bright Eyes and Elliott Smith.
-He ultimately dropped out of high school to pursue a musical career – a decision that was not supported by his parents.
-Hutson’s adolescent experiences later inspired the lyrics of ‘Northsiders’ and ‘Seven Lakes’, which are included on the 2020 album Beginners.
+As a teenager, Hutson enjoyed the music of John Prine, Bright Eyes, and Elliott Smith.
+He dropped out of high school to pursue a musical career, against his parents wishes.
+Hutson's adolescent experiences later inspired the lyrics of "Northsiders" and "Seven Lakes", which are on his 2020 album Beginners.

 Career

 The Driftwood Singers (c.
 2010–2013)

-Prior to embarking on a solo career, Hutson performed with Pearl Charles in The Driftwood Singers.
-The Driftwood Singers were described as having “an affinity and talent for the traditional country folk sound” in a 2011 Amarillo Globe-News profile.
-They began as an eight-piece ensemble, composed of students from the California Institute of the Arts, before reforming as a duo.
+Before embarking on a solo career, Hutson performed with Pearl Charles in The Driftwood Singers.
+According to a January 2011 Amarillo Globe-News article, The Driftwood Singers have "an affinity and talent for the traditional country folk sound".
+They began as an eight-piece ensemble, composed of students from the California Institute of the Arts in Valencia, California, before becoming a duo.

 Hutson and Charles released their first EP, Look!, in November 2011.
-The Driftwood Singers also released a single, 'I Don't Live Here Anymore', and a self-titled album in 2012.
+The Driftwood Singers released a single, "I Don't Live Here Anymore" and a self-titled album in 2012.
 By February 2013, Hutson and Charles had ended their musical partnership.